 Looking around today at the makeshift ramps and graffiti engineered by local skaters, it might be hard to imagine the four room houses and bungalow schools that once made up the Poe Mill community.
-Once referred to as “The Governor’s Hill,” in reference to the nearby colonial home of Governor Benjamin Franklin Perry, the Poe Mill property was converted to a textile mill site in 1894 by Francis W. Poe.
+Once referred to as “The Governor’s Hill,” in reference to the nearby French mansard-roof home (built 1876) of Governor Benjamin Franklin Perry, the Poe Mill property was converted to a textile mill site in 1894 by Francis W. Poe.
 The close community of Poe Mill residents that once stood continues to be represented in the band of skaters who have created a sense of camaraderie in one another.

 According to historian A.V.
 Huff, F.W.
 Poe soon became the President and Treasurer of the F.W.
 Poe Manufacturing Company, employing around 1,000 employees from North Carolina and Tennessee who supposedly had little previous contact with the outside world.
 Huff and a Furman student in the 1960s by the name of Hoyt Graham noted that workers’ pay started around ten cents an hour, earning up to $6 for a 6-day week.
 The highest wages belonged to the adult white males, with women falling just behind and blacks earning only slightly more than children.
 Because earnings were based upon how many machines a worker operated consecutively, wages often decreased as workers grew older and became less able.
 Poe Mill management was also notorious for “stretching out” the labor of the textile workers, or overexerting workers in claiming they could do more work in a smaller amount of time to decrease hours and increase pay.
 In reality, hours and pay remained, and workers were exposed to the implications of the dangerous machinery they were working with and the long hours of labor.